design-automation/mobius-parametric-modeller-dev-0-9/src/assets/typedoc-json/docVW/vr-viewer-hotspots.md

 **Creating a Panorama Hotspot**

 In Mobius Modeller, you first need to create a script that defines a geolocation for the model.
-Then, for each panorama image that you downloaded, you need to create a point object at the correct longitude and latitude for the image. creates a hotspot point object.
+Then, for each panorama image that you downloaded, you need to creates a hotspot point object at the correct longitude and latitude for the image.
 * In the Mobius script, create a model attribute that specifies the longitude and latitude of the model.
-* In the Mobius script, convert the latitude and longitude of each panorama image to an XYZ location the model coordinate system.
+* In the Mobius script, convert the latitude and longitude of each panorama image to an XYZ location in the model coordinate system.
-* In the Mobius script, create a point object for each
+* In the Mobius script, create a point object for each panorama position.

 Here is a snippet of code for the above steps:
 ```